DPotoyan/Chem324/ch01/note02.md

 ---

-This is not such a trivial question.
+- This is not such a trivial question.
 In fact, this very question arose in connection with black body radiation; an experiment that forever changed the course of history by giving birth to quantum mechanics!

-### What do we mean by black body and black body radiation: a visual guide.
+### Black body as a model for all radiating objects.

 ![Black body radiation guide from PhD comics](./images/Black_body_rad.jpg)